rhiannonmcn/Love-Light-Photography/README.md

 Love Light Phtography is designed and structured like a typical website, making it very natural and intuitive to use to entice the user to explore further.

+Each page, except the Home Page has a clear title when landing on the page and short paragraph introducing the content.
+The language, colour and design used is intended to be friendly and easy to understand.

 ## Navigation

 * The navigation menu is featured at the top of the page and contains the links to main content.